AivarasKalnaitis/squares-api-exercise/README.md

 ### For testing
 1. Clone repository to your machine
 2. Set database connection string
+3. Run prometheus service
-3. Run projet on development environment
+4. Run Squares API on development environment

 ### For production
 1. Clone repository to your machine